 - Life care plan specialists.

 - Forensic economists.

-Each Los Angeles brain injury lawyer in our firm is practiced and analytical in their research and development skills, which allow us to absorb each particular detail and circumstance of your brain injury, its cause and ramifications.
-Armed with this intelligence, our attorneys are able to face any corporate lawyer with precision and a team of insurance company lawyers with confidence.
-The brain injury attorney team in Los Angeles at the Law Offices of Steers & Associates will aim to transfer you and your family’s heartache, pain, suffering and physical infliction into a winning case against the negligent party.
+The Los Angeles brain injury lawyers in our personal injury law firm are practiced and analytical in their research and development skills, which allow us to absorb each particular detail and circumstance of your case, its cause and ramifications.
+Armed with this intelligence, our Los Angeles brain injury attorney team are able to face any corporate lawyer with precision and a team of insurance company lawyers with confidence.
+The Los Angeles brain injury attorney team at the Law Offices of Steers & Associates will aim to transfer you and your family’s heartache, pain and suffering, quality of life, lost wages, and physical infliction into a winning case against the negligent party and their trial lawyers.

 Lost earnings may also be compensable, as well as future lost earnings or impaired earning capacity.
-Any pain, suffering, grief, and anxiety related to the traumatic brain injuries suffered in the incident or event could also be compensated in the form of money damages.
+Any pain and suffering, grief, lost wages and anxiety related to the brain injuries suffered in the incident or event could also be compensated in the form of money damages.

 The injured person’s spouse can also seek to recover loss of consortium damages, which is measured by looking at the harm caused on the marital relationship due to the injuries suffered by the injured person.

 Of course, if the person dies from their injuries then that could be a wrongful death case.
 In a wrongful death case, the appropriate surviving family member or members can bring an action for the loss of the society, affection, and companionship of the deceased.
 Essentially, the measure of damages is determined by looking at the relationship that they no longer have with the deceased person who suffered death due to the wrongful action of some other person or party.

 How Much Money Is A TBI Case Typically Worth?